googleapis/google-cloud-cpp-spanner/google/cloud/spanner/integration_tests/README.md

 This directory contains integration tests for the Cloud Spanner C++ client library.
-These tests are written using the Google Test framework, but can only execute when the environment properly configured.
+These tests are written using the Google Test framework, but can only execute when the environment is properly configured.

 ## Google Cloud Platform Project